In 2011, I did a post that still seems relevant today on the use of messenger model IPAs. Here is the original post:

 I have been involved in a joint federal and state antitrust investigation.
 It was an incredible hassle for the physicians, with a huge amount of discovery and legal work.

-So, unless you are comfortable with a toothless wonder, I strongly suggest you go the extra mile and develop clinical integration in your network.
+So, unless you are comfortable with a toothless wonder, I strongly suggest you go the extra mile and develop clinical integration in your network, rather than creating a messenger model IPA.
 You’ll find you really can provide better care, and you then can negotiate with payors who are happy (or maybe grudgingly willing) to pay for this increased quality.

 Image courtesy of Luis Molinero/Shutterstock